imagej/imagej.github.io/pages/Diadem_Challenge_Data.md

 Next, you should correct the Z-calibration of the stitched stack.
 The data set page tells us that the z separation is 3.03 pixels, so open up
-{% include bc content='Image | Properties' %}
+{% include bc content='Image | Properties' %} and set the Voxel Depth to

-`and set the Voxel Depth to 3.03 times the Pixel Width:`
+3.03 times the Pixel Width:

 ![Diadem\_Neocortical\_Layer\_6\_Axons-3.png](Diadem_Neocortical_Layer_6_Axons-3.png
 "Diadem_Neocortical_Layer_6_Axons-3.png")

 Now you should save the stitched stack, and work from that from now on.
 (Since the stitched stack isn't very large (156MB) one wonders why this wasn't distributed already stitched.)
-Save the stack with " {% include bc content='File | Save As | Tiff...' %} ".
+Save the stack with "{% include bc content='File | Save As | Tiff...' %}".

-To load the SWC files, start up the tracer with {% include bc content='Plugins | Segmentation | Simple Neurite Tracer' %} .
+To load the SWC files, start up the tracer with {% include bc content='Plugins | Segmentation | Simple Neurite Tracer' %}.
 You should see something like this after it has started, with the stack rendered in the 3D Viewer: